kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

       Regex ^(?<INT>[^ ]+) (?<FLOAT>[^ ]+) (?<BOOL>[^ ]+) (?<STRING>.+)$
 ```

-The parser is referenced by name in a filter of the pipeline and is activated for all logs of the pipeline.
+The parser is referenced by its name in a filter of the pipeline and is activated for all logs of the pipeline.

 ```yaml
 kind: LogPipeline